 3. Discovery Stage

 If you wish to obtain evidence using discovery, the parties will have to agree on a discovery plan.
 This stage allows for the exchange of evidence through the discovery process.
 As of January 1, 2010, the parties are required to agree on a discovery plan within 60-days after the close of pleadings and prior to any other attempts to obtain evidence.

-An affidavit of documents must be served on all of the other parties involved in an action and will list all of the documents a party has in its possession or control.
+An affidavit of documents must be served on all of the other parties involved in an action that lists all of the documents a party has in its possession or control.
 Either party may serve a notice of examination on an opposing party that will indicate the time and place where they must attend to answer questions under oath.
 These examinations are recorded and transcribed.
-This transcript can later be used at a trial to challenge the evidence that is being given.
+This transcript can later be used at a trial to challenge the evidence that has been presented.
 The maximum time limit to examine another party is 7 hours.
 This time limit applies regardless of the number of persons to be examined.

-Mediation allow for the parties to settle a lawsuit outside of the courts.
+Mediation allows for the parties to settle a lawsuit outside the court.
 A key distinction between a mediator and a judge is that a mediator does not decide cases or impose settlements on the parties.
 Mediation can often save the parties both time and money.

-Under rule 24.1, if a civil action has been started in Toronto, Ottawa or Windsor, the parties are subject to mandatory mediation.
+Under rule 24.1 of the Rules of Civil Procedure, if a civil action has been commenced in Toronto, Ottawa or Windsor, the parties are subject to mandatory mediation.
 This takes place 180 days after the first defence has been filed and the location is usually one that is convenient and acceptable to the parties.
 Prior to conducting a mediation, each party will create a mediation brief, and have it served on the other parties as well as the mediator.

 If the mediation does not produce results, the parties may request to have a further mediation or begin the process of preparing for a trial.